 GIFCT works to ensure that tech companies are better equipped to counter terrorist and violent extremist exploitation while respecting fundamental and universal human rights.
 Here we discuss some of the Pros, Cons and Risk Mitigation strategies that tech companies might want to consider when referencing government terrorist designation lists.

 As shown in the definitional framework side of this site and outlined by a number of experts in the taxonomy report on Broadening the GIFCT Hash Sharing Database, there is not one agreed-upon definition of terrorism or violent extremism for private companies to lean into.
+Not only is there a spectrum of definitions but designations are also drawn from international laws, national government designation lists, and conceptual frameworks that include dynamic behavioral factors as is outlined in the GIFCT Year 3 Legal Frameworks Working Group’s animated explainer.
 Many companies defer to government designation lists to ensure compliance with legal obligations, while some larger companies have developed their own working definitions in order to assess groups and activities more proactively, based on behavioural signals online in combination with offline indicators, such as news about attacks on civilians.

 When academics and practitioners review designation lists, concerns have been raised about potential Western biases in the lists that many tech companies rely on, as well as concerns about pressures from non-democratic countries to have tech platforms use lists that might not comply with broader human rights frameworks.
 There are cases where governments have added activist networks, journalists, opposition parties, and even tech companies to “terrorist” or “extremist” designation lists as a means to suppress or retaliate against government opposition.
 It is also the case that most government lists, post 9/11, tend to focus largely on Islamist extremist terrorism (despite some recent additions of groups related to white supremacy in the U.S., U.K., Australia, New Zealand and Canada).
 Some of our latest Legal Frameworks Working Group research provides more guidance for tech companies looking for a set of standard minimums, thresholds, or tests to establish whether content meets the standard of TVEC.